-Mastectomy for treatment of Benign Gynecomastia for a male member ageaged 18 and over is considered reconstructive and medically necessary when all the following criteria are met:
+MastectomyA mastectomy for treatment of Benigh Gynecomastia for treating Gynecomastia on a male member aged 18 and over is considered reconstructive Reconstructive and medically necessary when all the following criteria are met:

-- Discontinuation of medications, nutritional supplements, and non-prescription medications or substances - (examples Examples include, but are not limited to the following: testosterone, marijuana, asthma drugs, phenothiazines, anabolic steroids, cimetidine cimetidine, and calcium channel blockers) that have a known side effect of gynecomastia or breast enlargement and the breast size did not regress after discontinuation of use as appropriate. - Glandular breast tissue is the primary cause of gynecomastia as opposed to fatty deposits (pseudo gynecomastia) and is documented on physical exam and/or mammography. - Gynecomastia or breast enlargement with moderate to severe chest pain that is causing a Functional or Physical Impairment.
+- Gynecomastia stage II, III, or IV with moderate to severe chest pain causing a Functional or Physical Impairment.
+The inability to participate in athletic events, sports, or social activities is not considered to be a functional or physical, or physiological impairment. - Discontinuation of Glandular breast tissue is the primary cause of Gynecomastia as opposed to fatty deposits (pseudogynecomastia) and is documented on physical exam and/or mammography. - Persistent Gynecomastia after cessation of prescribed medications, nutritional supplements, and appropriate screening(s) of non-prescription medications and/or recreational drugs or substances (Examples that have a known side effect of Gynecomastia (examples include, but are not limited to the following: testosterone, marijuana, asthma drugs, phenothiazines, anabolic steroids, cimetidine, and calcium channel blockers) that have known side effect of gynecomastia or breast enlargement and the breast size did not regress after discontinuation of use as appropriate. - Glandular breast tissue is the primary cause of gynecomastia as opposed to fatty deposits (pseudo gynecomastia) and is documented on physical exam and/or mammography. - Gynecomastia or breast enlargement with moderate to severe chest pain causing a Functional or Physical Impairment.).
 The inability to participate in athletic events, sports, or social activities is not considered to be a functional or physical, or physiological impairment. - Appropriate evaluation of medical causes with supporting laboratory testing has been normal.
-If so, $\underline{\mathbf{L}}$ ab tests which might include, but are not limited to the following must be performed: - o Hormone testing (e.g., beta-human chorionic gonadotropin, follicle-stimulating hormone, estradiol, luteinizing hormone, prolactin, testosterone) - o Liver enzymes - o Serum creatinine - o Thyroid function studies
+If so, Lab tests, might include, but are not limited to the following, must be performed: - o Hormone testing (e.g., beta-human chorionic gonadotropin, follicle-stimulating hormone, estradiol, luteinizing hormone, prolactin, testosterone).) - o Liver enzymes - - o Serum creatinine. - o Thyroid function studies-

 Note: Regardless of age, if a tumor or neoplasm is suspected, a breast ultrasound and/or mammogram may be performed.
-As indicated, a breast biopsy may also be performed.
+As with further management as indicated, a breast biopsy may also be performed.